-Continuing Education at Coastal Carolina Community College offers dynamic comprehensive computer programs for its partners.
-Coastal recognizes the important role computers and technology play in business and creating a competitive advantage.
+Continuing Education at Coastal Carolina Community College offers dynamic, comprehensive computer programs for its partners.
+Coastal recognizes the importance of computers and technology in today's workplace.
 Using state-of-the-art facilities, excellent instructors, and convenient times and locations, the College can help students sharpen technology skills.
-Many courses lead to national certifications such as A+, Network+, and CCNA.
+Many courses lead to national certifications such as A+, CompTIA, and CCNA.